 After supposedly redoing its analysis, the Port of St. Helens reinitiated the process in 2017.
 However, the exception request still proposes multiple broad use categories without specifying why the rezoning was necessary or justified.
 Furthermore, the county continues to reject alternative locations, including the 600 acres of undeveloped industrial land already available at Port Westward.
 Despite the objection of many members of the community, Columbia County approved of the plan.

-We are expecting a decision in December 2018.
-Stay tuned!
+We are expecting a decision from the Court of Appeals in June 2019.
+Stay tuned for updates!

 “People value high-yield farmland and strong salmon runs,” stated Jasmine Zimmer-Stucky, Senior Organizer for Columbia Riverkeeper.
 “Industrializing rural Columbia County with dirty fossil fossil fuel projects like fracked gas-to-methanol refineries and oil-by-rail ignores the public’s legitimate concerns about health and quality of life impacts.”